RaphaelKimmig/Gnome-Presentation-Mode/README.md

 ## About

 Gnome Shell Extension Inhibit Applet is a gnome shell extension that gives you the ability to inhibit auto-suspend or screensaver from activating, simular to the original applet in gnome 2.
-It will place a switch in the power menu if it's available, and the a11y menu if not.
-If the power menu isn't available and the Remove Accessibility extension is enabled, it will place it in the status/user menu.
+It will add a new menu on the panel with a dynamically changing icon to allow the user to see if the inhibit applet is on without having to open the menu.

 This was forked from Raphael Kimmig's Gnome-Presentation-Mode, in hopes to improve it and add more translations.
 I don't take an credit for the work that he has done on this extension so far.